 Gift registries have become a very practical tool to make sure the guest of honor receives exactly the gifts she wants or needs.
 If you are hosting a shower where the guest's closest friends and relatives are invited, the registry can really help everyone.
 Guests won't have to think about what they will buy, and the guest of honor won't have to go through the trouble of exchanging duplicate gifts.

-What about the food?
+What About the Food?

 - Cheese and fruit platter (cheeses, grapes, crackers)

-- Tuna or salad finger sandwiches or pigs-in-blankets
+- Tuna salad finger sandwiches or pigs-in-blankets

 - A pasta